 (If you want to get some ideas about what to do in Prague, don’t miss my post about what I did in Prague in 4 days, click here )

 One day before the performance we went to the ticket office to ask if tickets were available.
 And luckily they did, in fact, there were only tickets left in the first gallery, in the standing room, and 2 seats with a column in front.
 Following the advice of the woman at the box office, we bought standing tickets because the view was better.
 We didn’t mind because opera would last only 3 hours and we wanted to have good visibility.

 We paid 150 CZK (€ 6,00) for each ticket, a bargain!.
 Unlike Vienna, tickets can be bought in advance, without the need of waiting hours in the queue before the play.
 At least we could buy them at the box office.
 In this link, you can find information about the programme and the tickets narodni-divadlo

-On the big day, I put on a pair of trousers that I had bought especially for the occasion.
+On the big day of my first opera in Prague, I put on a pair of trousers that I had bought especially for the occasion.
 Even though we were told that the dress code was not strict.
 We arrived early. when we entered a host asked us for the tickets and appointed the way to follow to reach the first gallery.

 The system is the same as in Vienna for the standing area.
-Tie a scarf or a piece of clothing to mark your place, and go to tour the theater or sit while the opera begins.
+Tie a scarf or a piece of clothing to mark your place, and go to tour the theater or sit while the opera begins (on the carpets, of course 😛 ).
 In any case, the tickets sold for this area are few, there is room for everyone.

 The theater is small but very beautiful and elegant.
-It’s decorated in blue and gold, with a large chandelier on the ceiling and other small ones in corridors.
+It’s decorated in blue and golden, with a large chandelier on the ceiling and other small ones in corridors.

 Le Nozze di Figaro